ReDef: Do Code Language Models Truly Understand Code Changes for Just-in-Time Software Defect Prediction?: Threats to Validity

 \subsection{External Validity}

+\textbf{Dataset Coverage and Generalizability.} We intentionally restricted the scope of ReDef to single-function modifications anchored by revert commits.
+Since reverts and single-function edits represent only a subset of all defective modifications, our dataset does not encompass the full spectrum of defect patterns, such as multi-function changes or bugs that are not easily identified for reversion.
+This focus may limit the generalizability of our findings to more complex, ``tangled'' commits.
+However, this conservative approach significantly mitigates the ``blame-innocent'' problem inherent in traditional SZZ-based labeling, ensuring high label precision.
+By prioritizing reliability over sheer volume, ReDef serves as a high-confidence benchmark that complements existing large-scale but noisy datasets, providing a necessary trade-off between coverage and predictive reliability.

-\textbf{Project Selection Bias.} Our dataset was drawn from large, long-lived infrastructure projects (e.g., Linux, FFmpeg, Chromium).
-These may differ from smaller applications or libraries in review culture, test maturity, and revert policies.
-We partially mitigated this risk by including diverse domains and reporting a leave-one-project-out analysis, but broader coverage is needed.
-In particular, industrial or proprietary projects could exhibit markedly different defect patterns, and including such settings would provide stronger external validity.
+\textbf{Project Selection Bias.} Our dataset was drawn from 22 large-scale open-source projects across diverse domains.
+However, the data volume is notably concentrated in a few massive repositories, particularly Linux and Chromium.
+This skew risks biasing our findings toward system-level software patterns, potentially limiting their generalizability to smaller applications or projects with different review and revert policies.
+Furthermore, industrial or proprietary projects could exhibit markedly different defect patterns, and including such settings in future work would provide stronger external validity.

 \textbf{Cross-Language Applicability.} This study focused solely on C/C++ projects.
 Substantial syntactic and semantic differences across programming languages may limit the applicability of our findings.
 Extending evaluation to multi-language datasets is a key direction for future work.
 Such efforts should examine whether our observations hold consistently across different language families.